Last updated: October 2025

 For example, Tom’s average score is 80 and Meaghan’s average score is 95.
 With the handicap system, Tom ‘gives’ Meaghan a calculated number of strokes to level the playing field such that either of them has the same chance to win.

-Additionally, by having a handicap, golfers can track their progress, identify areas for improvement, and set realistic goals for their game.
 It provides a clear benchmark against which players can measure their performance over time - especially when playing different courses.

 To get a handicap, the first step is to join a golf club.
 The USGA collaborates with Allied Golf Associations (abbreviated AGAs, where each state has one or more) which are the authorized organizations for issuing and maintaining official World Handicap Systems Handicaps.